Continuum of Services

 Community and Career Connection (3C)

-Community & Career Connection (3C) is a one-year program with a focus on functional and vocational skills.
+Community & Career Connection (3C) is a program with a focus on functional and vocational skills.
 The purpose of the 3C program is to provide adult students with disabilities opportunities and experiences to be integrated into their community through work, volunteer, and/or social connections.

 The goal of the program is to gain employability skills, increase community access, and participate in volunteer opportunities.
 All instruction will take place at the Wheeler Transition Center site and in the community.
 Young adults will connect to Vocational Rehabilitation and/or other adult service agencies as appropriate.